xiangyu066/MoPy-package/README.md

 # MoPy package
-This is a very powerful and efficient analysis toolbox (support CPUs and GPU) for the bacterial flagellar motor (BFM) research.\
+MoPy package is a very powerful and efficient analysis toolbox for the bacterial flagellar motor (BFM) research.
+The most research of BFM contains the mean-square displacement (MSD) calculation, rotation bead in 2-dimensional fitting, bacteria size measurement, and step detection.
+However, when you collect tens to hundreds of thousands of data points or images, the analysis time is at least hours to days.
+MoPy package is developed with parallel computing, including GPU and vectorization.
+Researchers can easily use this package to process high-throughput data in minutes to hours.\
 \
 **[Content]:**
 - Analysis 1: [MSD calculation](https://github.com/xiangyu066/MoPy)